 We are now making links with other local organisations and charities that are already hubs for food distribution in the community.

-Our first partner is the Social Supermarket.
 Based in St Mary’s Church on Bramall Lane, the supermarket assists people feeling the affects of food poverty, while also providing cooking utensils when needed and supporting cooking skills development (when COVID restrictions allow).
 Members pay £3 a week and can choose at least 20 items of shopping.

 Our bread is available alongside a range of fresh fruit and vegetables, canned goods and other cupboard essentials.